thisbit/snippets/builderius/README.md

 	- get Builderius Layouts in [layouts](layouts) folder.

 Use all with your own responsibility.
 I am sharing this with best intentions, but bear no responisbilities if any issues occur.
-Find the video guide here [My Youtube Channel, Builderius Playlist](https://youtu.be/lmhnskJAPtw) Otherwise, wee you in [builderius community](https://www.facebook.com/groups/builderians).
+Find the video guide here [At my Youtube Channel](https://youtu.be/lmhnskJAPtw) Otherwise, wee you in [builderius community](https://www.facebook.com/groups/builderians).